philipmjohnson/flutter_riverpod_freezed/README.md

 * [jokeDataProvider] uses [StateNotifierProvider] and returns a [JokeDataNotifier].

 * [JokeDataNotifier] is a [StateNotifier] whose state variable manages an instance of [JokeState].
 The state is initialized to an empty instance of [JokeState].
 When the getJoke() method is called, the state is set to a new instance of [JokeState] where isLoading is set to true.
 Then the API call is made.
 When it returns, the state is updated to a new [JokeState] containing the joke that was retrieved and with isLoading set to false.

+For the data model, [JokeModel] and [JokeState] are generated using Freezed.

+## Source code

+The source code is available at: <https://github.com/philipmjohnson/flutter_riverpod_freezed>.